 The Products

-The main product of the roe fishery is the herring roe.
-This is exported in both frozen and cured forms to Japan.
-In general, the decline in ex-vessel prices for herring in BC are attributed to a decline in demand from the Japanese market.
-This has been attributed to a weakened Japanese economy and a change in tastes from older to younger generations.
+The main product of the roe fishery is the herring roe, or the eggs of the female fish.
+The roe is exported in both frozen and cured forms to Japan.
+In general, the decline in ex-vessel prices for herring in B.C. is attributed to a decline in demand from the Japanese market, potentially caused by a weakened Japanese economy and a change in tastes from older to younger generations.
 There is a growing share of herring products exported outside of Japan, mainly to China and the USA (DFO 2018b).

-While the roe is the backbone of the fishery, the majority by weight is the by-product of herring carcasses used for fishmeal and fish oil.
-There is limited information on the value of the carcasses, but one processor contacted during this study said that they are not paid for the carcasses, but they are picked up by the reduction company for no cost.
-By all accounts the carcasses from the roe herring fishery are used to produce fishmeal and fish oil in BC.
-This fishmeal and fish oil are used primarily for salmon feed production that is fed to BC farmed salmon (McGrath, Pelletier, and Tyedmers 2015).
-Using industry average information, we can estimate the amount of fishmeal produced on average from the roe herring fishery, and the amount likely required by the BC farmed salmon industry.
+While the roe is the backbone of the fishery, the majority by weight is the by-product of herring carcasses, which are processed into fishmeal and fish oil.
+There is limited information on the value of the carcasses, but, according to one processor contacted during this study, carcasses generate no income for the processing company; rather, they are picked up by a reduction company for no cost.
+By all accounts, the carcasses from the roe herring fishery are reduced to produce fishmeal and fish oil in B.C.
+The fishmeal and fish oil are used primarily to produce salmon feed that is fed to B.C. farmed Atlantic salmon (McGrath, Pelletier, and Tyedmers 2015).
+Using information about the average industry aquaculture feed composition, obtained from McGrath, Pelletier, and Tyedmers (2015), we can estimate the amount of fishmeal produced on average from the roe herring fishery, and the amount likely required by the B.C. farmed salmon industry.

-The carcass weight that is used for fishmeal is between 84% and 89% of the landed weight [McGrath, Pelletier, and Tyedmers (2015); Anonymous Pers.
-Comm.].
-The feed conversion ratio (the ratio of feed used per output of salmon) for farmed salmon in BC was 1.313 in 2009 (Pelletier et al. 2009).
-The average annual amount of farmed Atlantic salmon produced in BC was 81,467 tonnes from 2014 to 2016 (AgriService BC 2017).
-A standard BC salmon feed contains 5% herring by-product meal and 2% herring by-product oil (McGrath, Pelletier, and Tyedmers 2015).
+The carcass weight that is used for fishmeal is between 84% and 89% of the landed weight (McGrath, Pelletier, and Tyedmers, 2015; Anonymous Pers.
+Comm.).
+The feed conversion ratio, or the ratio of feed used per unit output of salmon, for farmed Atlantic salmon in B.C. was 1.313 in 2009 (Pelletier et al. 2009).
+The average annual amount of farmed Atlantic salmon produced in B.C. was 81,467 tonnes from 2014 to 2016 (AgriService B.C.
+2017).
+A standard B.C. salmon feed contains 5% herring by-product meal and 2% herring by-product oil (McGrath, Pelletier, and Tyedmers 2015).
 Thus, we can estimate the herring fishmeal required to be 4,481 tonnes.
 Alternatively, we can estimate the amount of herring fishmeal and fish oil produced from the roe fishery by-products (averaged for 2014 and 2015) as 2,452 and 645 tonnes, respectively.
 Based on current export prices for herring meal and herring oil from Canada (FAO 2016), the value of these combined products is estimated to be 8.6 million CAD.

 The Supply Chain

-Here, we measure employment in full-time equivalents (FTEs) to standardize the importance of these various industries that are seasonal by nature.
-A standard measure of full-time equivalent is 2080 hours annual, defined as 40 hours per week for 52 weeks per year.
+It is not only the fish harvesters themselves who are employed in the supply chair of the herring roe fishery in the Strait of Georgia, B.C.
+Here, we enumerate the number of types of jobs generated by the supply chain.
+We measure employment in full-time equivalents (FTEs) to standardize the importance of these various industries that are seasonal by nature.
+A standard measure of full-time equivalent is 2080 hours annually, defined as 40 hours per week for 52 weeks per year.

-The combined fisheries for herring roe and food and bait generated 790 jobs during the season equivalent to 91 full-time equivalents (GSGislason & Associates Ltd. 2015).
-The processing of herring generates more jobs, hours of work and total income for those involved than the capture portion of the fishery.
+The combined fisheries for herring roe and food and bait generated 790 jobs during the fishing season, which is equivalent to 91 full-time equivalent jobs (GSGislason & Associates Ltd. 2015).
+The processing of herring generates more jobs, hours of work, and total income than those generated by the capture portion of the fishery.
 There are additional jobs generated through spin-off employment including transportation, unloading of herring, and marketing and sales, although these are a much smaller portion when compared to fishing and processing.